paveljurca/notes/sber/za-obzor.md

 .

+> Think in the morning.
+Act in the noon.
+> Eat in the evening.
+Sleep in the night.
+> *William Blake*

+.

 > Dělat něco, aniž by si člověk mohl naplánovat
 > alespoň den dopředu, je nemožné.
 > *Slawomir Mroček, Baltazar*